Ouroboros: Name and interpretation

-Some snakes, such as rat snakes, have been known to consume themselves.
-One captive snake attempted to consume itself twice, dying in the second attempt.
-Another wild rat snake was found having swallowed about two-thirds of its body.

 Historical representations

 Ancient Egypt

 One of the earliest known ouroboros motifs is found in the Enigmatic Book of the Netherworld, an ancient Egyptian funerary text in KV62, the tomb of Tutankhamun, in the 14th century BCE.
-The text concerns the actions of the Ra and his union with Osiris in the underworld.
+The text concerns the actions of Ra and his union with Osiris in the underworld.
 The ouroboros is depicted twice on the figure: holding their tails in their mouths, one encircling the head and upper chest, the other surrounding the feet of a large figure, which may represent the unified Ra-Osiris (Osiris born again as Ra).
 Both serpents are manifestations of the deity Mehen, who in other funerary texts protects Ra in his underworld journey.
 The whole divine figure represents the beginning and the end of time.

 The ouroboros appears elsewhere in Egyptian sources, where, like many Egyptian serpent deities, it represents the formless disorder that surrounds the orderly world and is involved in that world's periodic renewal.
 The symbol persisted from Egyptian into Roman times, when it frequently appeared on magical talismans, sometimes in combination with other magical emblems.
 The 4th-century CE Latin commentator Servius was aware of the Egyptian use of the symbol, noting that the image of a snake biting its tail represents the cyclical nature of the year.

-China

-An early example of an ouroboros (as a purely artistic representation) was discovered in China, on a piece of pottery in the Yellow River basin.
-The jar belonged to the neolithic Yangshao culture which occupied the area along the basin from 5000 to 3000 BCE.